1979 Indianapolis 500: Finish

 Rick Mears made his final pit stop from the lead on lap 185.
 He took on fuel only, and no tires.
 A. J. Foyt followed, completing a fast 8.5-second pit stop.
 The leaders pits stops were over, and Mears now held a 38-second lead over Foyt.

 Suddenly with 8 laps to go, Tom Sneva wrecked in turn four, bringing out the yellow, and bunching up the field.
 The green came back out for one last sprint to the finish with four laps to go.
 Rick Mears led, with A. J. Foyt at the tail-end of the pack.
 Mike Mosley was one lap down in third place, however, an early-race scoring error was tentatively showing him two laps down in 5th place.
 Foyt was mired in heavy traffic, and needed to pass at least 14 cars to catch up to Mears.
 With Foyt struggling to make up the ground, his engine lost a cylinder.
 Down on power, Foyt began to slow.
 Third-place Mosley, fighting to stay ahead of fourth-place Danny Ongais, un-lapped himself on the final lap and continued to charge.
 Meanwhile, Mears cruised unchallenged to the finish line.
 Mears in only his second start, won his first of four Indy 500 victories.

 Coming off of turn four with the checkered flag waving, A. J. Foyt's engine quit.
 He pulled to the inside and was coasting down the frontstretch towards the finish line.
 Mike Mosley was storming down the frontstretch at full speed, but Foyt nipped him at the finish line by 2.3 seconds to hold on to second position.
 Though it was not known at the moment, Mosley's charge on the final lap nearly gave him second place.
-After the race, officials discovered a scoring error, and realized that Mosely was not credited with a lap at the start of the race.
-In the official results, Mosely was credited with third place, just behind Foyt.
+After the race, officials discovered a scoring error, and realized that Mosley was not credited with a lap at the start of the race.
+In the official results, Mosley was credited with third place, just behind Foyt.

 Bill Vukovich II, who was one of only two drivers to make the field during the special Saturday qualifying session, charged all the way from 34th starting position to 8th at the finish.

 Born in 1951, Rick Mears became the first Indy 500 winner born after World War II.
 It was also the last checkered flag for USAC chief starter/flagman Pat Vidan.
 This would be the final Indianapolis 500 participation for Team McLaren who left Indy car racing as a team all together until their return in 2017.